wenwen357951/cupboard/README.md

 # Cupboard
 ### Description
-This plugin is made for PvP style server, let player can protect thire building / items, still passable destory by TNT, but TNT is hard to craft. (configurable).
+This plugin is made for PvP server use, this plugin able to let players protect their building and items, and still have a destructive by TNT, but TNT is hard to craft (Configurable).
-This plugin goal is made a PvP server as like as Rust fun, but still keep Minecraft original play style.
+This plugin's goal is makes your PvP server as like Rust fun, but still keep Minecraft original play style.

 ### Features